sebelga/gstore-node/README.md

 };
 ```

+#####Override
-The settings can be overriden anytime by passing another settings object as first parameter
+These settings can be overridden anytime by passing another object settings as first argument

 ```
 var newSettings = {